David Peralta Player Props: Dodgers vs. Angels

 David Peralta At The Plate

-- Peralta has nine doubles, a triple, six home runs and 13 walks while batting .282.
+- Peralta has nine doubles, a triple, six home runs and 13 walks while hitting .280.

-- In 60.6% of his 71 games this season, Peralta has picked up at least one hit.
-He's also had 13 multi-hit games.
+- Peralta has picked up a hit in 43 of 72 games this year, with multiple hits 13 times.

-- He has hit a home run in six games this season (8.5%), leaving the park in 2.7% of his trips to the dish.
+- He has hit a home run in six games this year (8.3%), leaving the park in 2.6% of his plate appearances.

-- In 21 games this year (29.6%), Peralta has picked up an RBI, and in eight of those games (11.3%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- In 29.2% of his games this season, Peralta has tallied at least one RBI.
+In eight of those games (11.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored at least once 22 times this year (31.0%), including one multi-run game.
+- In 22 of 72 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.